LeshaTat/ia-calc/README.md

 HX = H G.

-The Shift automaton is made in a such a way that Shift H = H', where H' in (H' G) gets a one additional 0 comparing to H in (H G).
+The Shift automaton is made in such a way that Shift H = H', where H' in (H' G) gets one additional 0 compared to H in (H G).

 We state that if H =_P H' then HA =_P HB and demonstrate an application of this theorem.

-We call MX an multiplexor for X if MImitate(MX) =_P ButOne(MX, X).
+We call MX a multiplexor for X if MImitate(MX) =_P ButOne(MX, X).
 The automaton ButOne(MX, X)(G) works as MX if G always returns 0, or it replaces one first call (roughly speaking) of MX to call to X, when G outputs first 1.
 The automaton MImitate(MX)(G) just ignores G, i.e. MImitate(MX)(G)=MX.

-Suppose MA is an multiplexor for A and MB is an multiplexor for B, and A =_P B. We prove that in this case MA =_P MB.
+Suppose MA is a multiplexor for A and MB is an multiplexor for B, and A =_P B. We prove that in this case MA =_P MB.

 First, we construct the automaton HybridM such that [HybridM(MA, MB)(Const(0))=_A MA](dumps/hybrid-0.txt) and